thivagar-manickam/python-scripts/README.md

-# python-scripts
+# Python Scripts

-This is a repo will consist of some common easy to use python scripts for different purposes
+This repo was built with the purpose to hold the python scripts being written for my personal use.